Potato, Vegetable, and Rice Soup

 4. Step 4:

-Rinse the rice to clean water and boil until tender in a small container.
-In general, rice can be boiled together with potatoes in a saucepan, but then the broth may turn cloudy.
+Rinse the rice until the water runs clear and boil it until tender in a small pot.
+You can cook the rice with the potatoes in the soup pot, but then the broth may turn cloudy.

 5. Step 5:

 Remove the chicken from the finished broth.
-Put the potatoes in a saucepan, bring to a boil over high heat, then reduce the flame and cook until the potatoes are ready.
-It will take about 15-20 minutes, depending on the size and variety of potatoes.
+Add the potatoes to the pot, bring to a boil over high heat, then lower the heat and cook until the potatoes are done—about 15–20 minutes, depending on size and variety.

 6. Step 6: